rafael-tonello/Variables-and-Streams-Server-VSS/README.md

 ```

 # things to study and other information
-When i wrote this app, I reused ancient codes, that was not very well structured.
+When i wrote this app, I reused 'ancient' codes, that was not very well structured.
 So some things should be refactored.

 -> Dismember VSTP service/module in the following structure (just a suggestion):
     serviceController - Orchestrate the workflow